 Read about God’s responses to Moses when the Israelites were being discontent.
 (Chapters 15-18)

 Look back and remember.
 Remember how God has worked in your life.
 Praise Him for His provision and protection.
 Count your blessings, ones He bestowed upon you.
 Just acknowledge His sovereignty and His mighty hand.
 The last parts of the book of Exodus give us a model for remembering.

 You just can’t help but gain confidence and strength and find your faith strengthened when you read about God and His character.
-Time and time again you see God work and rescue and care for his own people.
-You see God take a keen interest into the lives of mere men.
-You see how small we are and how small our lives are in the big picture and can walk away feeling relieved that its not all about us.
+Time and time again, you see God work and rescue and care for his own people.
+You see God take a keen interest in the lives of mere men.
+You see how small we are and how small our lives are in the big picture and can walk away feeling relieved that it’s not all about us.

-At least thats how I’m feeling as I’m reading through these amazing stories.
+At least that’s how I’m feeling as I’m reading through these incredible stories.
 I have found myself “gripped by the greatness of God,” as James Macdonald would say, while studying Exodus.